matteygom/Workshop-2/README.md

 # Workshop-2
-implementing OOP in connection with SQL database using DAO framework
+Implementing OOP in connection with SQL database using DAO framework